A theory of dormant opers on pointed stable curves -- a proof of Joshi's conjecture: What about opers in positive characteristic?

-On the other hand, in the context of the $p$-adic Teichm\"{u}ller theory, it is also worth studying $\mfg$-opers with nilpotent $p$-curvature, which will be referred to as a {\it $p$-nilpotent $\mfg$-oper} (cf. Definition \ref{y089}).
-I. I. Bouw and S. Wewers set up (cf. ~\cite{BW}) an equivalence between indigenous bundles (i.e., $\mfs \mfl_2$-opers) with nilpotent $p$-curvature and certain deformation data.
-This equivalence allows us to translate the existence problem for such deformation data into the existence of polynomial solutions of certain differential equations with additional properties.
-In ~\cite{Hoshi}, Y. Hoshi obtained an advanced understanding of indigenous bundles with nilpotent $p$-curvature in {\it characteristic three}, including a complete list of them (cf. ~\cite{Hoshi}, Theorem 6.1) for the case where the underlying curve is of genus two.
-But, in the present paper, we focus mainly on dormant $\mfg$-opers rather than $\mfg$-opers with nilpotent $p$-curvature.
+On the other hand, in the context of $p$-adic Teichm\"{u}ller theory, it is also worth studying $\mfg$-opers with nilpotent $p$-curvature, which will be called {\it $p$-nilpotent $\mfg$-opers} (cf. Definition \ref{y089}).
+I. I. Bouw and S. Wewers set up (cf. ~\cite{BW}) an equivalence between $p$-nilpotent $\mfs \mfl_2$-opers and certain deformation data on the underlying curve.
+This equivalence allows us to translate the problem of the existence of such deformation data into one on the existence of polynomial solutions of certain differential equations with additional properties.
+In ~\cite{Hoshi}, Y. Hoshi advanced the understanding of indigenous bundles with nilpotent $p$-curvature in {\it characteristic three} by creating a complete list of them (cf. ~\cite{Hoshi}, Theorem 6.1) for the case where the underlying curve is of genus $2$.
+However, in the present manuscript, we will focus more on dormant $\mfg$-opers rather than $p$-nilpotent ones.